SjoerdKoop/vicon_control/README.md

 *Before the installation scripts, there is a dot followed by a space before the actual file.
 This ensures that the settings also apply for the current terminal.*

-The installation script of *robot_control* exports environment variables defining the location of the PRU files.
+The installation script of *robot_control* exports environment variables defining the location of the PRU files and calls make.

-The other scripts calls *catkin_make*.
+The other scripts call *catkin_make*.
 If *catkin_make* can be run (i.e. ROS has been properly installed), the scripts will source the package path to the user's *~/.bashrc*.

 ## Setting up the connection